Caravan Cleaning Guide

 Care-avan no water wash and shine

-Like the Muc-Off and Autoglym, it can be used without water, although we would always recommend pre-wetting the surface to soften dirt, and regular rinsing to prevent minute scratching.
+Like the Muc-Off and Autoglym, you can use it without water.
+Although we would always recommend pre-wetting the surface to soften dirt, and regular rinsing to prevent minute scratching.

-The makers reckon it can be used anytime, rain or shine, day or night, and they claim it leaves a durable shine that repels water for up to three months.
+The makers reckon you can use it anytime, rain or shine, day or night.
+And they claim it leaves a durable shine that repels water for up to three months.
 Regular washing with this solution also helps to prevent the adhesion of bugs, tar and general grime, making future washes even easier.

 Care-avan is safe for use on metal, GRP panels and acrylic windows.
-We found it worked really well on light dirt and the tougher stuff and removed 95% of black streaks.
-It’s right up there with Autoglym and Fenwick’s in the (lack of) elbow-grease stakes but is quite pricey in comparison with some here.
+We found it worked well on light dirt and the tougher stuff.
+And it removed 95% of black streaks.
+It’s right up there with Autoglym and Fenwick’s in the (lack of) elbow-grease stakes.
+But it is quite pricey in comparison with some here.

-This magic little loofah was recommended on a web forum, and it really is brilliant at cutting through even the grimiest of gunge with just a little water.
+A reader on our web forum recommended this magic little loofah.
+And it is brilliant at cutting through even the grimiest of gunge with just a little water.

-Boasting no chemicals, no fumes, no toxic rubbish and no mess, the Erase Away sponge is hard to fault, as it seems it will clean anywhere effectively: main body panels, awning rails, outlet covers – you name it.
+Boasting no chemicals, no fumes, no toxic rubbish and no mess, the Erase Away sponge is hard to fault.
+It seems it will clean anywhere effectively: main body panels, awning rails, outlet covers – you name it.
 It’s recyclable, too, meaning that it’s probably the greenest of all cleaning products on test, which is a bonus.

-Made of melamine foam, the Erase Away is very finely abrasive, so always test on an inconspicuous spot and don’t concentrate too hard on one particular area.
+Made of melamine foam, the Erase Away is very finely abrasive.
+But always test it on an inconspicuous spot and don’t concentrate too hard on one particular area.
 Best avoid the windows as well or at least be wary.
 We found it to be at least twice as effective as a standard wet sponge.

 The only other downside is the little pad’s size.
-It gets gunked-up pretty quickly from a filthy caravan.
-Still, all it takes is a little wash to get rid of the excess dirt before you carry on amazing yourself with what this cleaning cuboid can cope with.
+Filth from the caravan will gunk it up pretty quickly.
+Still, all it takes is a small wash to wash off the excess dirt before you carry on amazing yourself with what this cleaning cuboid can cope.

-We reckon a pack of two sponges will clean an average-sized caravan, but, by the time you finish the sponges will be no more, as they gradually disintegrate with excessive use.
-Still, we were blown away, and feel that a few quid is a small price to pay for the effectiveness and time saving these clever little pads deliver.
+We reckon a pack of two sponges will clean an average-sized caravan.
+But, by the time you finish the sponges will be no more, as they gradually disintegrate with excessive use.
+Still, it blew us away, and we felt that a few quid is a small price to pay for the effectiveness and time saving these smart little pads deliver.

 Caravan cleaning summary

 All of these cleaners do a decent job.
-Some just make it a lot easier than others… and two really stand out from the crowd.
+Some make it a lot easier than others.
+And two stand out from the crowd.

 Some of these cleaners took literally half as long as others to achieve a gleaming surface.
-That means cleaning an entire van could take up to two hours longer with the worst performers.
+That means cleaning an entire van could take up to two hours more with the worst performers.

-The Aldi products are very cheap and do a decent job, but are, arguably, half as effective as the best here.
+- The Aldi products are very cheap and do a decent job.
+But they are, arguably, half as effective as the best here.
 More time, more effort.

-The Fenwick’s, Autoglym, Care-avan and Cara Finesse products are very good and very evenly matched in terms of effort required and effectiveness.
-All are recommended, so price may be the defining factor.
+- The Fenwick’s, Autoglym, Care-avan and Cara Finesse products are excellent.
+And they are very evenly matched regarding effort required and effectiveness.
+We recommend them all so price may be the defining factor.

-The Erase Away sponge is miraculous in terms of speed and effectiveness, and it’s excellent for detailing around lights and trim.
+- The Erase Away sponge is miraculous regarding speed and effectiveness, and it’s excellent for detailing around lights and trim.

-But, at the end of a very long test, one solution really stood out.
-It cleaned like those adverts on TV where one swipe leaves a (almost unbelievable) gleaming arc across a dirty surface: Muc-Off does it for real and leaves a finish that looks pre-polished.
-It’s fast, it’s effective.
+But, at the end of a very long test, one solution stood out.
+It cleaned like those adverts on TV where one swipe leaves an (almost unbelievable) gleaming arc across a dirty surface: Muc-Off does it for real and leaves a finish that looks pre-polished.
+It’s fast; it’s effective.
 I’m lazy.
 I love it.